Tnmy1991/nodejs-hotels-api/README.md

     giftShops: boolean;
   }
 ```

 ## Apollo Server - GraphQL

 In case, you need to access GraphQL based on Apollo Server, run `npm run apollo-server`.
 The app will not automatically reload if you change any of the source files.
+Use `http://localhost:4000/` to access GraphQL Playground.

 ### Query

 1. Get all hotels including tariffs, reviews and amenities,

 ```
 query {
   hotels {